(Please note: Each subtest has a 12 month testing window which automatically begins at time of purchase of that subtest.)

-Purchasing the battery allows individuals to test three times in each content area during a 12-month period.
+Test takers can take subtests up to three times in each content area during a 12-month period.
 Examinees not passing the first time can retake any or all subtests (content areas) up to two more times within the 12-month period by paying only an additional $7-per-subtest fee (to cover the costs of administering the test at a testing center).

 Residency and Minimum Age Requirements

 To take the HiSET® test in Missouri, examinees must be residents of Missouri, at least 16 years old and not currently enrolled in school.